 As the annual budgeting process begins once more and the firm’s executives renew their demand to reduce operating expenses, the groans of exhausted operational leaders echo through deserted offices well into the night.
 But there’s only so far the dials can be turned before cost-cutting impacts the end-product or service.

-More often than not, the solution lies in focusing on a cost that is rarely tracked in much detail: energy.
+More often than not, the solution lies in focusing on a cost that is rarely tracked in much detail: energy data.

 What does it mean to truly understand energy spend?